tipizzo/bike-share-navigate-speedy-success/README.md

 The director of marketing of a fictional bike-share company based in Chicago believes that the company's future success depends on maximizing the number of annual memberships.
 Therefore, I want to understand how casual riders and annual members use Cyclistic bikes differently.From these insights, a new marketing strategy will be designed to convert casual riders into annual members.

 Cyclistic's finance analysts have concluded that annual members are much more profitable than casual riders.
-Although the pricing flexibility helps Cyclistic attract more customers, the director of Marketing believes that maximinz the number of annual members will be key to future growth.
+Although the pricing flexibility helps Cyclistic attract more customers, the director of Marketing believes that maximize the number of annual members will be key to future growth.

 ### Description of data sources used